bahp/django-protondx/docs/modules/history/meeting_history.rst

 Topics discussed
 ~~~~~~~~~~~~~~~~

-1. Discuss Documentation  format for both pdf and website.
+1. Discuss documentation format for both pdf and website

 Resulting decisions
 ~~~~~~~~~~~~~~~~~~~

 1. Keep working on the documentation

+2. Use a website as the platform for our documentation.
+Have a PDF version to make it easily accessible offline.